 Simple English definitions for legal terms

-Read a random definition: summary offense
+Read a random definition: poverty

 Federalism: Federalism is a type of government where there are two levels of government that control the same area.
 The national government is in charge of big things like the military and foreign policy, while the smaller governments like states and cities take care of local issues like schools and roads.
 Both levels of government can make laws, but the national government has more power.
 In the United States, the Constitution says that the national government is more important than the state governments.
 However, the states still have some power to make their own laws.
 This is called "dual sovereignty."
 Some powers are only for the national government, some are only for the states, and some are shared by both.